MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-analytics/analytics-gallery-program.md

 # Marketing program effectiveness analysis for Dynamics 365 Marketing

-> [!TIP]
-> Analyze the end-to-end effectiveness of your marketing programs, including automation, journeys, channels, lead generation, conversion, and revenue generation.
+This report enables you to analyze the end-to-end effectiveness of your marketing programs, including automation, journeys, channels, lead generation, conversion, and revenue generation.

 Use the following links to download a template for running the report on your own organization and/or a sample report filled with sample data.